Frequently Asked Questions

 The majority of our students are ages 6 to 14 years old, but we provide instruction for K-12, including college prep courses and dual-enrollment for high school students.
 Transcripts, state recognized HS diploma and college credit are provided to graduates.

-For our secular online classes (presented via the ZOOM platform), class size matters because it lessens distractions and behavioral problems.
+For our secular online classes, class size matters because it lessens distractions and behavioral problems.
 The fewer the number of participants, the greater the opportunity for a teacher to engage and spend quality time with each student.

 Yes, we’re registered with the MSDE to supervise home instruction; Approved Maryland Umbrella Group, that provides virtual and annual reviews throughout the state of Maryland.